Lover of the Light

 "Lover of the Light" is a song performed by British rock band Mumford & Sons, released as the second single from their second studio album Babel (2012).
 It was released on 5 November 2012 as a digital download.
 The song was written by Mumford & Sons and produced by Markus Dravs.

 Music video

 A music video to accompany the release of "Lover of the Light" was first released onto YouTube on 4 November 2012 at a total length of five minutes and fifty-five seconds.
 It was co-directed by British actor Idris Elba and British screenwriter Dan Cadan.
 The video does not feature the band, it tells the story of a blind man (Elba) who puts aside his cane and runs free, ending with him at the edge of a cliff.
-A similar setting is used in the clip Glósóli of the Icelandic post-rock band Sigur Rós, part of their 2005 album Takk....